Mater Dei's World Language Department

 NCAA: NCAA-approved course – Additional Core Courses

-This course focuses on various themes in Roman culture and Latin literature such the achievements of the emperor Augustus; the use of Latin in the Church; women in ancient Rome; the early history of Rome; ghosts, witches, & werewolves; the lives of slaves and freedmen; love poetry; provincial administration; the Roman calendar; and war & assassination.
-In addition to reading prose authors (Julius Caesar, Livy, Augustus, Lucan, Petronius, Tacitus, Pliny the Younger, Suetonius, St. Jerome) and poets (Vergil, Horace, Sulpicia, Ovid, Martial), students will develop their understanding of ancient Rome through continued analysis of architecture, art, coins, and inscriptions.
+This course focuses on various themes in Roman culture and Latin literature, such as the use of Latin in the Church, the history of the early Christians and how they were received in the Empire, women in ancient Rome, the supernatural, poetry, provincial administration, the Roman calendar, and war.
+Students continue to learn how to scan Latin poems and identify the use of style and literary and rhetorical devices in Latin writing.
+In addition to reading prose authors such as Julius Caesar, Livy, Augustus, Lucan, Petronius, Tacitus, Pliny the Younger, Sueotnius, St. Jerome, and poets Vergil, Horace, Sulpicia, Ovid, Martial, students will develop their understanding of ancient Rome through continued analysis of architecture, art, coins, inscriptions, and graffiti.
+Students also read, discuss, and reflect on Ovid's epic, The Metamorphoses.

 FRENCH